 Raw strength: is not determined by speed of movement or explosiveness while lifting heavy loads, instead... is a lower gear giving the ability to overcome the external resistance, while maintaining control over each rep! (strength training vs bodybuilding)

 Raw Power: where power is divided from strength

-Raw power and how to generate it: typically centers on the neurological intensity that an athlete can incorporate that forces S/he’s will towards lifting your own body weight or object quickly.
+Raw power and how to generate it; typically centres on the neurological intensity that an athlete can incorporate that forces, S/he’s will towards lifting an object quickly.

 The nervous system stagnates or plateaus and the body can become over-trained or unchallenged.

-Break-up repetitive boredom and monotony by routinely changing everything you do in and out of the gym, the more you change stress and intensity levels the more you crush training plateaus...
+Break-up repetitive boredom and monotony by routinely changing everything you do in and out of the gym, the more you change stress in your intensity levels - the more you'll crush training plateaus...

+Whether you train for strength or power take it one day at a time, if you’re determined... you will get there!
 I hope power vs strength has helped shed some light on the subject for you.